apache/openwhisk-vscode-extension/README.md

 - [vscode](https://code.visualstudio.com/) >= 1.41.0
 - [Node.js](https://nodejs.org/en/download/) >= 12.x
-- Have a OpenWhisk deployment available, can get set up by following [guide](https://openwhisk.apache.org/documentation.html#pre-requisites)
+- Have an OpenWhisk deployment available, which you set up by following this [guide](https://openwhisk.apache.org/documentation.html#pre-requisites) or by using one of the managed OpenWhisk offerings (e.g., from IBM, Adobe or Nimbella).

 ### Set up